nbicocchi/learn-microservices/modules/tools/slides/7 - Properties and Profiles.md

 * `@Value("${app.name}")`: Injects the value of the app.name property.
 * `@Value("${app.version}")`: Injects the value of the app.version property.
 * `@Value("${app.max-users}")`: Injects the value of the app.max-users property.

-This approach uses constructor injection, which is a recommended practice in Spring as it makes the dependencies explicit and supports immutability (since fields are final).

 ## Profiles